 5. Consider Leasing Options

 Due to the current global uncertainty, several companies are delaying the rollout of their planned IT projects.
 However, you may want to consider leasing options if you have critical infrastructure upgrades that need to be tended to.
-As partner programs can provide comprehensive assistance and vendors can offer substantial discounts, this option becomes even more attractive.
-So, if you currently need to invest in your IT, you’re able to conserve cash via leasing options.
+As partner programs provide comprehensive assistance and vendors offer substantial discounts, this option becomes even more attractive.
+So, if you currently need to invest in your IT, you can conserve cash via leasing options.

 Leasing has evolved quite a bit since the past days of traditional equipment financings.
 Businesses can now include software licenses, Reversed Instances, and labor costs into digestible monthly payments.
 If you’re unsure of where to look, we can help point you in the right direction.